mrsingleton/searchpage-plugin/README.md

 ```

 ### Edits 2 and 3: Class Slug
 Update the plugin's unique identifier in the initial block of code that instantiates the class.
-In my case, I changed the original tutorial's "PageTemplater" to a name that suits my purposes, i.e. "SearchPage".
+In my case, I changed the original tutorial's `PageTemplater` to a name that suits my purposes, i.e. `SearchPage`.
 You can use camel-casing or include the underscore character but your slug name can't contain any spaces.

 Harri's example: